BichengLUO/random_polygon/README.md

 Random Simple Polygon Generator
 ====================================
-This is a random simple polygon generator which adopted the Space Partitioning method from the paper Heuristics for the Generation of Random Polygons.
+This is a random simple polygon generator which adopted the Space Partitioning method from the paper [Heuristics for the Generation of Random Polygons][1].

 Methodology
 -----------------